rob-myers/rob-myers.github.io/articles/technology.md

 - React applications are often built by composing React function components, using the XML syntax for their return value.
 - Dev tools convert JSX into JS by replacing XML tags with invocations of the function `React.createElement`.
   See [example/jsx-to-js.jsx](#command "open-tab jsx-to-js") below.
-- Actually, this website uses Preact, a React alternative with the same API.
+- This website actually uses Preact, a React alternative with the same API.
   Then `React.createElement` is [this function](https://github.com/preactjs/preact/blob/master/src/create-element.js),
   and creates Preact virtual DOM nodes.
 - The root component is usually called _App_.